altruios/namshubettulpa/public/namshubettuple/the-undernet.md

 *She started to back away from the door, out of sight.*
 *A head poked in, armed raised cautiously with a gun.*
-~It was that police officer from her hometown...~ ~Martha could see the dark of the barrle, and his finger off of the trigger.~ "What the hell was that, rabies?"
+~It was that police officer from her hometown...~ ~Martha could see the dark of the barrel, and his finger off of the trigger.~ "What the hell was that, rabies?"
 *Martha slowly shook her head, he quickly glanced back toward the elevator.*
 "...Zombies?"